wtheisen/BashDynamicPaper/README.md

 ### Usage
 ```
-USAGE: dynamicWallpaper -p [PAPER_PREFIX] -w [AIRPORT_ID]
+USAGE: dynamicWallpaper -p [PAPER_PREFIX]
     -p: The prefix of your wallpaper folder without a trailing /
-    -e: Embed a weather report into the middle of the background
+    -e: Embed a weather report into the middle of the background (OPTIONAL)
---iata: Your local airport identifier in IATA [E.G. SBN], used as a proxy location for time data
- --zip: If you're rather far from an airport use your zipcode instead
- --wal: Use pywal if it's installed
+ --wal: Use pywal if it's installed (OPTIONAL)
 ```

 ### File Formatting